 In this article, you will find 25 solved questions of General Awareness asked in SSC CGL tier-1 exam held on 29thAugust, 2016 (Morning shift).
 Please find the questions distribution in this examination in the table given below-

 Important dates and others

-From the above table, we can conclude that SSC has inquired more questions from economics, politics, biology, and others.
+From the above table, we can conclude that SSC has asked more questions from Economics, Politics, Biology, and others.
 The levels of questions were very typical and require attentive reading.
 Hence, we recommend you to spend more time on these topics to excel in upcoming SSC CGL exams.
 Let us go through the questions-

 Question 1.
 In a Parliamentary form of Government ___________

 a.
 The Legislature is responsible to the Judiciary

 b.
 The Executive is responsible to the Legislature.

 c.
 The Legislature is responsible to the Executive